epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **SPI**: Serial Peripheral Interface, a synchronous serial communication interface specification used for short-distance communication.

 - **Sprite**:  A computer graphic that may be moved on-screen and otherwise manipulated as a single entity.

+- **Static Design**: The static design is the part of the design that does not change during partial reconfiguration.
+It includes the top-level, and all modules not defined as reconfigurable.
+The static design is built with static logic and static routing.

 - **STB**: Wishbone Strobe bus signal.